tokenchain/tronpytool/README.md

 ```

 #### Code compile
 Integration of forge that can work perfectly with latest version with ONE LINE code.
+In order to use this feature, the required package will need to be installed to the system.
+Otherwise the error message will show.

+- factoryabi (source transpiler for ts and python)
+- forge (solidity compiler)
+- abigen (golang transpile generator)
+- abi-gen-uni (transpiler consumer)

+If you are all set, then you are ready to run the following code for example:

 ```

 # !/usr/bin/env python